milanzarathustra/NZWalks/NZWalks.API/DemoNotes/README.txt

 TODO After end of tutorial

+migrate to another db instead of sql - find out what AWS cheaper ones are with security and backups possibly mongo db and obviously something that supports EF CORE

+learn how to Encapsulate the things in the controller to the a seperate class like a command?

+Add forgot password and reset password

+Instead of having images in local folder, store them as blob in db OR AWS FILE Image thing - Image and Video Uploading

 Add Tests to everything we currently have, testing controllers and repositories

-Add forgot password and reset password
+Use enums for type such as roles/permissions

+Once created a script for packages needed and renamed project setup and create aws account